Uberi/University-Notes/MATH136/MATH136.md

 The solution set is, geometrically, either a point, a line, a plane, a hyperplane, or empty (no solutions).
 If there is only one solution, the solution set is a point.

 If a **column** in a coefficient matrix has **no leading ones**, the corresponding variable is called a **free variable**.
 A free variable is a variable that can be any value.
-Free variables exists if and only if there are an infinite number of solutions.
+Free variables exists if and only if there are an infinite number of solutions. ;wip: is this right?

 ### Solving Linear Systems